electrickery/pd-playground/import/README.md

 This the 'import' object isolated from the pd-extended core.
 It is build using pdlibbuilder allowing it to be used with pd-vanilla.
-The code is exactly as it was written by Hans Cristoph Steiner for pd-extended 0.44.
+The code is exactly as it was written by Hans-Christoph Steiner for pd-extended 0.44.

 The makefile system used is Makefile.pdlibbuilder which is intended as a Makefile Template replacement.
 It tries to find the include files in the